kamingfung/project_template/README.md

         #  Please refer to the [Miniforge](https://github.com/conda-forge/miniforge) documentation for installation instructions.
         ```

     2. Create a new environment.
-In this template, I've named it `project_template` and include a list of geospatial packages as examples.
+In this template, I've named it `project_template` and included a list of geospatial packages as examples.
 See and adjust `environment.yml` and `requirements.txt` as needed.

         ```bash
         conda env create -f environment.yml